dereneaton/ipyrad/docs/tutorial_advanced_cli.rst

 If we were to restart our analysis from the very beginning that would be really inefficient.
-So one way to go about this would be to change a few parameters in the params file and re-run the existing assembly to achieve new results.
-We think this approach isn't really ideal, however, since the user would have to rename/move the previous results files to avoid overwriting, and the same for the params file to avoid losing a record of the parameter used in the first assembly.
-This is the motivation behind the new branching assembly process in ipyrad, which does all of this renaming business for you, allowing efficient re-use of existing data files, while also keeping good records of which parameters were used in each assembly.
+So one way to go about this would be to change a few parameters in the params file to try to re-run an existing assembly by re-using some of the existing data files.
+This approach is a little tricky, since the user would need to know which files to rename/move, and it has the problem that previous results files and parameters could be overwritten so that you lose information about how the first data set was assembled.
+Simplifying this process is the motivation behind the branching assembly process in ipyrad, which does all of this renaming business for you, allowing efficient re-use of existing data files, while also keeping separate records (params files) of which parameters were used in each assembly.

 At its core, branching creates a copy of an Assembly object (the object that is saved as a ``.json`` file by ipyrad) such that the new Assembly inherits all of the information from it's parent Assembly, including filenames, samplenames, and assembly statistics.
-The branching process requires a new :ref:`assembly_name<assembly_name>`, which is important so that all new files created along this branch will be saved with a unique prefix.
+The branching process requires a new :ref:`assembly_name<assembly_name>`, which is important so that all new files created along this branch will be saved with a unique filename prefix.
 We'll show an example of a branching process below, but first we need to describe reference mapping, since for our example we will be creating two branches which are assembled using different ``assembly_methods``.

 Reference Sequence Mapping